mnms/docs/docs/try-with-zeppelin.md

 # 2. Tutorial with Zeppelin

-After starting zeppelin daemon, you can access zeppelin UI using browser.
-The url is [https://your-server-ip:8080](https://your-server-ip:8080).
+After starting zeppelin daemon, you can access zeppelin UI using a browser.
+The URL is [https://your-server-ip:8080](https://your-server-ip:8080).

 !!!
 Tip
-    We recommend that you proceed with the tutorial at Chrome browser.
+    We recommend that you proceed with the tutorial at the Chrome browser.

 There is [a github page for tutorial](https://github.com/mnms/tutorials).

-The repository includes a tool for generating sample csv data and a notebook for tutorial.
+The repository includes a tool for generating sample csv data and a notebook for the tutorial.

-You can import the tutorial notebook with its url.
+You can import the tutorial notebook with its URL.

 [https://raw.githubusercontent.com/mnms/tutorials/master/zeppelin-notebook/note.json](https://raw.githubusercontent.com/mnms/tutorials/master/zeppelin-notebook/note.json)

 ![import notebook](images/import_notebook.gif)

 The tutorial runs on the spark interpreter of Zeppelin.
-Please make sure that the memory of Spark driver is at least 10GB in Spark interpreter setting.
+Please make sure that the memory of the Spark driver is at least 10GB in the Spark interpreter setting.

 ![spark driver memory](images/spark-interpreter.png)

-Also, make sure that the timeout of shell command is at least 120000 ms.
+Also, make sure that the timeout of a shell command is at least 120000 ms.

 ![Shell timeout](images/shell-timeout.png)